 Tuesday, 12 January 2010

-Chessington & Hook United FC come from the south west of Greater London with the club being formed in 1953, having evolved from the original Chessington FC who were formed in 1921.
+Chessington & Hook United FC is a non-league football club based in the southwest of Greater London, having evolved from the original Chessington FC who were formed in 1921 initially playing their home games on Leatherhead Road.

 My visits